Sustainable Transportation at Georgetown

 - Bicycle Patrol – GUPD officers use bicycles to quickly traverse the campus as they promote safety and security.

 In many senses, sustainable transportation comes naturally to Georgetown.
 As an urban campus with constrained access to land, the University strives to minimize surface parking and use our limited land resources for other purposes that serve our mission, and in recent years a number of surface parking lots have been converted to higher-use buildings and facilities.
 That goal dovetails well with our sustainability efforts, in that we make it a priority to provide our students, faculty, staff and visitors with convenient alternatives to single-occupancy vehicle use.

-As of 2014, nearly two-thirds of our campus commuters arrive to work and class by means other than driving alone, and by policy, undergraduate students do not have cars at Georgetown.
+As of 2014, nearly two-thirds of our campus commuters arrive to work and class by means other than driving alone, and by policy (new window), undergraduate students do not have cars at Georgetown.

-The university provides a number of convenient options for sustainable and alternative transportation to and from campus, including our free university shuttle, public transportation, bicycling, carsharing, and other means.
+The university provides a number of convenient options (new window) for sustainable and alternative transportation to and from campus, including our free university shuttle, public transportation, bicycling, carsharing, and other means.

 As part of its ongoing master planning process, Georgetown is planning for transportation investments that will improve access to and around campus and make the Main Campus more pedestrian and bicycle friendly.
 The university has adopted core planning principles of creating a pedestrian-friendly campus and improving transportation modes and means into campus.